knojoko1/knojoko1/README.md

 ## Brief Introduction

-I am BCOM IT Management student at Mancosa College and working as a service desk team leader (Acting) with a profound interest in technology and a dedication to solving complex problems.
+I am 2nd year BCOM IT Management student at Mancosa College and working as a service desk team leader (Acting) with a profound interest in technology and a dedication to solving complex problems.